mib-kamel/mongo-strict/README.md

 In the User entity we have nothing indicates that this user has CV/s.

-Fortunutly mongo-strict supports this operation by using the @Referers decorator as the above example.
+Fortunutly mongo-strict supports this operation by using the @Referers decorator like the above example.

 Then we can do: